 - By default your username is “pi” on this new Raspberry Pi.
 Do not change it even if you know how.
 If you do so, you will need to update all the instructions: you are on your own.

 - Go to the terminal.
 On a Raspberry Pi with a graphical desktop, it can sometimes be found on the Desktop itself maybe under the name LXTERMINAL.
 You should be able to find it quickly by navigating through the graphical desktop and looking the icons.
+When it launches, the terminal application starts a “bash shell” (by default).
 In a shell, you type commands followed by the enter key.
 Try typing pwd, it should return /home/pi.
 If so, congratulations!
-You are on your way to become a Linux hacker!
+You are on your way to becoming a Linux hacker!

 - pwd: gives you the current (working directory).

 - echo $HOME: gives you the location of your home directory (this should be /home/pi throughout.